SamOdum/react-quick-share/README.md

 ## Usage

 Simply import the component you want and wrap your child node with it.
 This gives you the power to decide exactly how your share component should look.
-The child node could be a simple text - as in the examples used here -, an icon component, or a custom component.
+The child node could be a simple text - as in the examples used here, an icon component, or a custom component.
 You only need to pass in the
 `url` you want to share.

-If you do not pass this prop though, the component will share the url of the page where you render it.
-Also, in some rare cases you may want to style these base components to achieve certain stylistic goals.
-All you need do is create and pass in your styles object as a
-`style` prop.
+> If you do not pass the `url` prop, the component will share the url of the page where you render it.

 ```js
 import { Facebook, Twitter, Whatsapp } from 'react-quick-share';